Max-Edelson/Bullet-Journal/admin/meetings/05-24-2021_project_check_6.md

 ## Agenda:
 1. Discuss issue, pull request, and branching strategy for wiki
+	* If you're assigned to something, look at it
+	* Delete old patch branches
 2. Introduce the wiki and have everyone review style guide
 	* Get ideas for possible wiki pages/content
 	* Remind everyone about naming guides and date guidelines
+3. Grading ruberic
-3. demos
+4. demos
-4. Jobs for next week
+5. Jobs for next week
-5. Remind everyone about upcoming meetings
+6. Remind everyone about upcoming meetings

 ## Notes from discussion:
 -